manubb/barbiche/README.md

 * attribute setting
 * class setting

-Barbiche test suite can be [run](https://manubb.github.io/barbiche/test.html) in your browser.
+Barbiche has a complete test suite that can be [run](https://manubb.github.io/barbiche/test.html) in your browser.

 ## Sample